 Buxton Museum and Art Gallery and its partners have made some insightful and exciting short films over the years.
-Here is a selection:
+Here is a selection but there are many more on Buxton Museum’s YouTube channel, including fun art projects you can do at home with things you have lying around.

 Local film-maker Jimmy Hyland made these promotional videos to highlight the new Wonders of the Peak Gallery and its app.